-There are three peaks that have over 300+ feet prominence and above 12,000 feet and 27 that have over 300+ feet prominence and are over 11,000 feet.
-Click below for the peak list.
+There are 95 total peaks in the North Park Range, three peaks that have over 300 feet of prominence and above 12,000 feet and 24 that have over 300 feet of prominence and are above 11,000 feet.
+Click below for the peak lists:

-The Park Range has some excellent long distance backpacking.
+The North Park Range has some excellent long distance backpacking.
 Many shuttle and loop hikes are possible.

 Other popular activities in the range include hunting and fishing.
 Horseback riding is popular as well.